 Step measurements are taken using the step ledge located on the back of the caliper, highlighted in figure L.

-Step measurements are useful when measuring a "ledge" on an object.
-When both jaws of the caliper can't fit inside or around the object, the step ledge is the way to go.
-Figure J shows an object that can only be measured using the step ledge.
-Figure I shows another obejct that can only be measured using the step ledge.
-Calipers are an extremely useful instrument for many kinds of length measurments.
-Depending on the quality of build, they typically have accuracies less than 0.04mm.
-Their ability to measure many different types of dimensions in a single insturment is unique amongst measuremnet equipment.
-They fill a very ipmortant role in any machine shop, testing laboratory or workshop.
 To purchase a calibrated caliper, please visit our curated shop [link].
 We only stock items that are of high quality, though we do sell a range of brands - some well-known and others less common in this market.
 We offer traceable calibrations on calipers, which meet the calibration requirements of the general public.
 We also sell calipers with a NATA accredited calibration (ISO 17025), which meet the requirements of organisations that maintain a quality system.
-If more accuracy is required than a caliper, one could use a micrometer, though micrometers typically only perform external measurements.
-If less accuracy is needed, one could use a ruler or tape measure.